 This is the most widely accepted theory.
 During the menstrual cycle, estrogen and progesterone levels rise and fall.
 Luteal phase hormonal imbalances, particularly excess estrogen in relation to progesterone, have been linked to the presence and increased severity of PMS symptoms.

-Serotonin Deficiency
+Serotonin Levels

 Because serotonin helps regulate mood, sleep, and appetite, low levels could contribute to PMS.
 According to some studies, normal drops in estrogen that occur before menstruation cause the hypothalamus to release norepinephrine, which triggers a decline in various neurotransmitter levels, including serotonin.
 Observational studies also show that women with PMS have significantly lower serotonin levels during the last ten days of their menstrual cycle.

-Nutritional Deficiencies
+Nutritional Factors

 The gut microbiome plays a role in metabolizing estrogen.
 When a specific subset of gut bacteria, called the estrobolome, is imbalanced, they may produce more enzymes that increase estrogen reabsorption (instead of elimination), contributing to estrogen dominance.

 The gut microbiome also plays a role in producing neurotransmitters, such as serotonin and GABA.
-When dysbiosis is present, these neurotransmitters may be made in lower quantities, potentially worsening PMS symptoms like anxiety, depression, fatigue, and sleep disturbances.
+When dysbiosis is present, these neurotransmitters may be made in lower quantities, potentially affecting PMS symptoms like anxiety, depression, fatigue, and sleep disturbances.

-How to Diagnose PMS
+How to Identify PMS

 Step 1: Use the Diagnostic Criteria